-Charact eristics There is a building-wide decision-making process with protocols that is shared and understood by stakeholders. ✓ Working collaboratively, school leaders develop, implement, monitor and evaluate a well-articulated school improvement plan aligned to the established vision, mission and school needs. ✓ School leaders ensure that the school improvement plan drives school-level processes, practices, and classroom activities. ✓ School leaders effectively manage systems and address barriers to optimize student success (e.g., data system, interventions, transportation, lunch program, volunteers, parent/family organizations, etc.).
-Evidenc ces Documentation of decision-making process and protocols and how it was communicated to stakeholders 1 Documentation of a collaborative School Improvement Planning process (minutes, agendas) Progress notes in the School Improvement Plan showing how barriers were identified and addressed 1 Communications to staff showing the alignment of classroom activities to the School Improvement Plan 1 Copies of schedules of observations, individual teacher meetings, goal-setting process 1 Documentation of the ways in which staff qualifications match staff assignments 1 Documentation of adjustments made to school-wide systems based on collaborative decision making Team meeting notes from ad-hoc committees or staff meetings which addressed barriers , Student schedules which show flevibility based upon student peeds identified by data
+Characteristics There is a building-wide decision-making process with protocols that is shared and understood by stakeholders. ✓ Working collaboratively, school leaders develop, implement, monitor and evaluate a well-articulated school improvement plan aligned to the established vision, mission and school needs. ✓ School leaders ensure that the school improvement plan drives school-level processes, practices, and classroom activities. ✓ School leaders effectively manage systems and address barriers to optimize student success (e.g., data system, interventions, transportation, lunch program, volunteers, parent/family organizations, etc.).
+Evidences ✓ Documentation of decision-making process and protocols and how it was communicated to stakeholders ✓ Documentation of a collaborative School Improvement Planning process (minutes, agendas) Progress notes in the School Improvement Plan showing how barriers were identified and addressed

+Communications to staff showing the alignment of classroom activities to the School Improvement Plan

+Documentation of adjustments made to school-wide systems based on collaborative decision making